List of birds of the Indiana Dunes

 This is a list of birds of the Indiana Dunes.

-The Indiana Dunes (State Park and National Park) protect over 15000 acre of dunes and shoreline.
+The Indiana Dunes (state park and national park) protect over 15000 acre of dunes and shoreline.
 From the barren sand beaches to the inter-dunal ponds and the intervening forest, this area is inhabited by 271 identified species of birds.

 Because the area forms part of the Mississippi Flyway, many more species of birds can be observed there during spring and fall migration times.

-Common birds of Indiana Dunes

-This is a listing of the most common birds seen in the Indiana Dunes.